verbb/formie/docs/guides/templating-theming/how-to-conditionally-redirect-users-based-on-their-input.md

-# How to conditionally redirect users based on their input
+# How to Conditionally Redirect Users Based on Their Input

 Sometimes the thank-you destination should depend on what the user submitted — send opted-in users to one URL and everyone else to another, route by department, or branch on a quiz score.
 Formie supports this natively with **Redirect Rules**; the patterns below cover cases where you need more control.